Blosc/bcolz/doc/intro.rst

 bcolz does not currently come with good support in the next areas:

   * Reduced number of operations, at least when compared with NumPy.
-    The supported operations are basically vectorized ones (i.e. does that are made element-by-element).
+    The supported operations are basically vectorized ones (i.e. those that are made element-by-element).
 But this will change in the future, when support for more powerful computational kernels would be implemented.